walles/moar/README.md

 - Incremental search using ^s and ^r like in Emacs

 - Retain the search string when pressing / to search a second time.

-- Arrow keys up / down while in line wrapping mode should scroll by screen line, not by input file line.

 ## Done